 Staines, WR; Popovich, CM; Legon, JK; Adams, MS.

 My research focuses on assessing motor, cognitive, and sensory changes after concussion in working-aged people.
 I'm particularly interested in differences between men and women.
-My career began in clinical physiotherapy, and I have worked insports medicine and vestibular rehabilitation, with a clinical focus on concussion rehabilitation.
-I began my PhD becuase I wanted to answer questions about how concussion affects the brain.
-My main interest is in understanding how concussion affects cortical processing of sensory stimuli, especially when the stimuli are conflicting.
-I also feel that, as a clinician-scientist, it is my responsibility to move science out of the lab and into the hands of other clinicians.
-This was my goal when I started my business, OneBrain, which provides high-quality, evidence-based concussion and neuroscience education to health care providers and fitness professionals.
+My career began in clinical physiotherapy, and I have worked insports medicine and vestibular rehabilitation, focusing on concussion rehabilitation.
+In my business, OneBrain Neuroscience, I provide evidence-based concussion and neuroscience education to health care providers and fitness professionals.
 I went into health care because I wanted to help people, and teaching concussion best practices and explaining the amazing power of the brain to guide movement, I am able to help many more people than I can in my clinical practice alone.

 Poster: Attentional gating at early cortical processing stages is associated with changes in behavioural peformance on a motor task with sensory conflict